hpc/charliecloud/doc/ch-image_desc.rst

     Parse :code:`IMAGE_REF`, print a parse report, and exit successfully without talking to the internet or touching the storage directory.

-This script tries to guess the appropriate architecture when pulling images via short-name.
+This script tries to guess the appropriate architecture when pulling images.
 For example, when pulling :code:`centos:7`, check for the variant that matches the host architecture.
-If a match is found, pull it;
-otherwise proceed to download :code:`centos:7` as is.
+If a match is found pull it; otherwise proceed to download :code:`centos:7` default (:code:`--arch=default`).

 This script does a fair amount of validation and fixing of the layer tarballs before flattening in order to support unprivileged use despite image problems